jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (4) If after returning output tax under subsection (3), the person has claimed no deduction under section 20(3) for the goods, then any future disposal of the goods is not a taxable supply.

 ## Schedule  — Non-taxable legislative charges

+### 1 General
+This schedule sets out the charges, including fees and levies, that, under section 5(6ED)﻿(a), are not consideration for a supply of goods and services under section 5(6EC).

+### 2 Resale royalties
+(1) A resale royalty paid to the collection agency under section 17 of the Resale Right for Visual Artists Act 2023.
+(2) A resale royalty paid to the right holder in respect of the resale of an original visual artwork under section 18 of the Resale Right for Visual Artists Act 2023.
+(3) See section 26B, which requires a registered person who receives a resale royalty in relation to or in respect of their taxable activity to pay tax equal to the tax fraction of the resale royalty if they are notified by the collection agency that the sale of the artwork that gave rise to the resale royalty was not charged with tax under section 8.

 ### 1 Short Title
 This Act may be cited as the Goods and Services Tax Amendment Act (No 3) 1991, and shall be read together with and deemed part of the Goods and Services Tax Act 1985 (hereinafter referred to as the principal Act).